-Striking Pleadings - Evidence Not Normally Reviewed.
-Gaur v.
-Datta
+Striking Pleadings - Evidence Not Normally Considered.
+Xanthopoulos v.
+Canada (Attorney General)

 In Gaur v.
 Datta (Ont CA, 2015) the Court of Appeal considered a R21 motion to strike pleadings, and varied from some courts by allowing that some evidence may be reviewed: